 Church members donate, cut, split, and deliver firewood free of charge to over twenty families and individuals in Watauga County.
 Wood is available for pick-up or delivery on volunteer work days: Saturday mornings and Tuesday afternoons in the Fall and Winter.
 If you are interested in serving in the ministry, please fill out this form and return it to the church.
 For more information contact Susan Diefes by email or at 828-262-0683.

 This ministry maintains a three mile hiking trail for the community behind the church.
-Come join this group every Tuesday during the Fall and Spring from 4:30 pm until dark as they complete the last half mile of this trail and maintain the existing trail.
+Come join this group every Tuesday during the Fall from 4:30pm until dark as they complete the last half mile of this trail and maintain the existing trail.
 For more information, contact Eric Heistand.

 Fresh Produce/Food Assistance